marcoantonio224/casting_works_agency/backend/README.md

       password: ***Producer123***

-  Hit the Runner feature in postman to run and test all endpoints.

-  You can see the results for the tested endpoints in `./starter_code/backend/udacity-fsnd-udaspicelatte.postman_test_run.json`

   ## Deployment
   This application is deployed in Heroku.
 Keep in mind that there are 2 separate hosting applications (one for frontend/backend).